18F/guides/content/ux-guide/research/do.md

 - Your primary documentation method
 - That you have a backup documentation method (such as a notepad and a pen)

 Moderating a research session can be nuanced, but we encourage all team members to be involved.
 Make sure participants are comfortable and that facilitators, notetakers, and other team members are prepared.
-We created [a checklist of best practices for interviews]({{ site.baseurl }}/interview-checklist). ([a checklist of best practices for interviews](https://docs.google.com/document/d/1zRA2EK9qZ5H_cM3Ki5xf6Gz72F6Ah6i0E87YpwHTC9A/edit)).
+We created [a checklist of best practices for interviews]({{ site.baseurl }}/interview-checklist). ([Google Doc of the checklist of best practices for interviews](https://docs.google.com/document/d/1zRA2EK9qZ5H_cM3Ki5xf6Gz72F6Ah6i0E87YpwHTC9A/edit)).
 The checklist includes:

 - Keep an eye on the time.
 Decide beforehand which questions or activities you must cover and which ones you can cut if you run out of time.
 - Be curious.
 Ask clarifying questions about the stories behind answers but don’t dig on unnecessary details beyond your project scope.